 With college costs spiraling out of control and Americans owing more student loans than ever before, college affordability and student loan debt reform are one of the hot-button topics among the 2020 presidential candidates.

 There is a wide field of presidential candidates and a similarly wide variety of proposals, from tuition-free colleges to student loan forgiveness en masse.
 To keep track of it all, here’s our guide to the 2020 candidates and what they’re saying about the student debt crisis.
-Note that Donald Trump, Bill Weld and Joe Walsh are the Republican candidates, while the others are competing for the Democratic Party’s nomination.
+Note that Donald Trump will be the Republican candidate, while Joe Biden and Bernie Sanders are competing for the Democratic Party’s nomination.